Beginner's Guide to Choosing Chemistry for Printing Posted On 12th April 2017 To Printing & Chemistry

 Choosing Photo Chemicals

-We have a range of photo chemistry compatible for printing/processing all of our resin coated and fibre base papers in trays/dishes as well as in processing machines.
+We have a range of photo chemicals for printing/processing all of our resin coated and fibre base papers in trays/dishes as well as in processing machines.

 If you are new to printing the choice could appear excessive yet each liquid or powder paper developer has its purpose or strengths.
 For an overview of the whole range and what they do we have pulled together an introductory overview.
 If you are a beginner* and wondering where to get started then read on.